-In recent months, the South China Sea has been the most discussed East Asian maritime security issue.
-Still, a credible case can be made that the co-terminus Yellow and East China seas have all the ingredients necessary to become another maritime center of competition in East Asia.
-In fact, this maritime basin, because of the cross-strait issue, did fulfill that role during much of the post-Cold War era.
+Over the past two years, the South China Sea has been the most discussed East Asian maritime security issue.
+Still, a credible case can be made that the Yellow and East China seas have all the ingredients necessary to become another maritime center of competition in East Asia.
+Approximately 70 percent of China's eastern seaboard forms the western limit of the East China Sea/Yellow Sea basin, while the Ryukyu Chain is the East China Sea's eastern boundary.
+Beijing, Tokyo, Seoul and Pyongyang all have important claims of sovereignty and exclusive economic zones (EEZs) in both of these seas.
+Disputes over seabed resources and fishing occur frequently among all three.